abhishikha19/PredLactamase/README.md

 # PredLactamase
-Predlactamase is a SVM based two-level prediction system for multiclass prediction and classification of β-lactamase.
+PredLactamase is a SVM based two-level prediction system for multiclass prediction and classification of β-lactamase.
 In this work we have developed SVM based two level prediction method,which differentiate β-lactamases from non β-lactamase at first level and classify β-lactamases into different class at second level.
 At first level we were able to classify β-lactamases from non β-lactamases with 90.63% accuracy.